-Agreeing on the Terms of the Agreed-upon Assurance Procedures Engagement
+Agreeing on the Terms of the Agreed-upon Procedures Engagement

-- 21 The assurance practitioner shall agree on the terms of the agreedupon assurance procedures engagement with the engaging party, and other specified parties who will receive copies of the report6.
+- The assurance practitioner shall agree on the terms of the agreedupon procedures engagement with the engaging party, and other specified parties who will receive copies of the report.
 If additional parties are intended users of the report of factual findings but are not signatories to the terms of engagement, these parties shall be identified in the engagement letter and all other parties shall be excluded from using the report.
 (Ref: Para.
-A11-A14, A17-A18) - 22 The terms of engagement shall state that, whilst reliance may be placed on the factual findings, no assurance will be provided in the assurance practitioner's report.
-Consequently, in order to reach a conclusion regarding the subject matter users must conduct their own assessment of the findings, combined with other information available to them and if necessary conduct further procedures in order to obtain sufficient appropriate evidence on which to base any such conclusion. - 23 When agreeing the terms of the engagement with the engaging party, the assurance practitioner shall agree to issue a report of factual findings which provides no assurance only if the terms of the engagement specify the nature, timing or extent of procedures such that the assurance practitioner will not be required to exercise their professional judgement in determining or modifying the procedures to be conducted.
+A11-A13, A16-A18) - The terms of engagement shall state that, whilst reliance may be placed on the factual findings, no assurance will be provided in the assurance practitioner's report.
+Consequently, in order to reach a conclusion regarding the subject matter intended users are expected to conduct their own assessment of the findings, combined with other information available to them and if necessary conduct further procedures in order to obtain sufficient appropriate evidence on which to base any such conclusion. - The terms of an agreed-upon procedures engagement shall specify the nature, timing or extent of procedures such that the assurance practitioner will not be required to exercise their professional judgement in determining or modifying the procedures to be conducted.
 (Ref: Para.
-A15-A16) - 24 When conducting an agreed-upon assurance procedures engagement, if the assurance practitioner is unable to conduct the exact nature, timing or extent of procedures agreed, but alternative procedures can be performed, modified terms of engagement shall be agreed with the engaging party prior to conducting those alternative procedures.
+A14-A15) - When conducting an agreed-upon assurance procedures engagement, if the assurance practitioner is unable to conduct the exact nature, timing or extent of procedures agreed, but alternative procedures can be performed, modified terms of engagement shall be agreed with the engaging party prior to conducting those alternative procedures.
+(Ref: Para.
+A17)